Reql1337/is218-final/readme.md

 The console_chat function handles the interactive user experience and stores results in the database after each calculation.

 ### 4. Database Integration
-The CalculationResult model is used to store results of operations in an SQLite database.
+The CalculationResult model is used to store results of operations in an PostgreSQL database.
 The database is configured through the DATABASE_URL environment variable.